Dianka05/ds-express-errors/README.md

   - `development` — stack trace included in response
   - `production` (or any other) — stack trace hidden, only `message` and `status` returned

-  You can define your own dev enviroment name using `setConfig`
+  You can define your own dev environment name using `setConfig`

 ### ⚙️ Configuration